maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 3. [Deploying](Deploying.md)
 4. [Reviewing](Reviewing.md)

 Each of these links contains detailed instructions.
-However, the purpose of this page is to work through a simple example.
+The purpose of this page is to work through a simple example.

 ## Introduction ##